scholarshipcoin/scholarshipcoin/doc/build-osx.md

 Running
 -------

-Scholarship Core is now available at `./src/scholarshipd`
+Scholarshipcoin is now available at `./src/scholarshipd`

 Before running, you may create an empty configuration file: